uptane/uptane-standard/uptane-standard.md

 # Rationale for and scope of Uptane Standards

-This Standards document clarifies the essential components and best practices for the secure design, implementation and deployment of Uptane by OEMs and suppliers.
+This Standards document clarifies the essential components and best practices for the secure design, implementation, and deployment of Uptane by OEMs and suppliers.
 These practices contribute to compromise resilience, or the ability to minimize the extent of the threat posed by any given attack.

 However, this specification is intended as an implementation guide, and not as a detailed technical argument about the security properties that Uptane provides.
 Readers interested in such documentation should refer to published papers that cover this topic.  {{UPTANEESCAR}}

 ## Why Uptane requires a standards document

-A standards document that can guide the safe design, integration and deployment of Uptane in vehicles is needed at this time because:
+A standards document that can guide the safe design, integration, and deployment of Uptane in vehicles is needed at this time because:

 * The number of connected units on the average vehicle continues to grow, with mainstream cars now containing up to 100 million lines of code. {{USATODAY}}
 * The expanded use of software over-the-air strategies creates new attack surfaces for malicious parties. {{CR-OTA}}